wingED-III/Hoi4_Mod_Touhou_Ship_Name_List/README.md

 - Touhou_ship_names_l_english.yml

 ### Details:
-- 144 unique character names include all Touhou1 - Touhou17 and non canon character names.
+- 148 unique character names include all Touhou1 - Touhou18(demo) and some non canon character names.
 - Mostly are group by their first appearance in game.
 - First name only.
-- Some lists have fallback names.
-- Available Lists: Touhou1 - Touhou17, All PC-98, All windows, All official Spin-Off games, Print work characters,All Touhou and Inaba (Tewi and Reisen the rest is Inaba [number] (fallback name))
+- Available Lists: Touhou1 - Touhou18(demo), All PC-98, All windows, All official Spin-Off games, Print work characters,All Touhou and Inaba (Tewi and Reisen the rest is Inaba [number] (fallback name))

 ### Known Issues:
 -The Lists are not sorted in game.
 I don't know how to fix.